usmanmehmood55/Energy-Meter/README.md

 * Self calibration functions of current and voltage sensors
 * Addition of MQTT to send data to a server
 * Phase measurement
+* Investigate weird harmonics in voltage measurements as sampling rate increases